 - This is a welcome resting and feeding spot for those birds migrating south.
 We may get our first glimpse of pelagic birds from the ferry to the island on the 90-minute crossing.
 Great, sooty and manx shearwaters, together with Wilson's storm-petrels, are possible along with gannets, Arctic terns and kittiwakes.
 It is not unusual to spot harbour porpoise, minke, fin and humpback whales from the ferry, accompanied by huge flocks of wheeling gulls.

 - Accommodation: Grand Manan Island, 4-nights on full board basis.

 - We take a boat trip out for our first whale-watch.
-Cetacean species common in the bay include harbour porpoises and the rare North Atlantic right whale – arguably the most endangered large animal on earth.
+Cetacean species common in the bay include harbour porpoises and the rare North Atlantic right whale.
 These wonderful mammals come to feed their young in this part of the bay and this is probably the best time of year for a sighting.
 Huge 10-metre basking sharks are also sometimes seen.

 - Where there are whales we often watch seabirds since they are attracted by the same food.
 Flocks of great and sooty shearwaters, Wilson’s and leach’s petrels can be impressive.
 Other seabirds include Arctic and pomarine skuas, great northern divers, black guillemots, puffins and razorbills.